Category Archives: Picture Books

 IMG_1481

-The boys love choosing and discarding and comparing, so this book is absolutely perfect.
-It asks question after question (for example: If you could go anywhere, where would you go?
+The boys love choosing and discarding and comparing, so this series of books (which also includes a more fantasy-geared one called Just Imagine) is absolutely perfect.
+They ask question after question (for example: If you could go anywhere, where would you go?
 Who would you like for family and friends?
 What kind of home would you choose?
 And what would you put in it?).
-The more you look at this book, the more you realize is packed onto each page.
-The boys grab it often and spend tons of time with it, engrossed in thought or (even better) discussing their options together.
+The more you look at these books, the more you realize is packed onto each page.
+The boys grab them often and spend tons of time with them, engrossed in thought or (even better) discussing their options together.

 Author: Pippa Goodhart